 SunDesk - Taghazout:

-- While Taghazout is known for its laid-back beach vibe, SunDesk offers a coworking space for digital nomads looking to balance work and play.
+- While Taghazout beach is known for its laid-back vibe, SunDesk offers a coworking space for digital nomads looking to balance work and play.
 With ocean views and a supportive community, it's an ideal spot for remote work enthusiasts.

 Cafes with Wi-Fi & 4G: